Statistical inference for large-dimensional tensor factor model by iterative projections: Introduction

 In particular, we consider the Tucker decomposition in \eqref{tucker}, adopting the definition of common factors which is typical of econometrics - i.e., we assume that a common factor has a non-negligible impact on almost all series, while the idiosyncratic components can be both weakly cross- and auto-correlated.

 We first provide the least squares interpretation of the iterative projection for tensor factor model, which generalizes the least squares interpretation of PCA for vector factor models \citep{bai2003inferential} and of projection estimation for MFM \citep{Yu2021Projected,He2021Matrix}.
 Second, we propose a naive estimator of the factor loadings matrices $ \left\{ \mathbf{A}_{k},1\le k\le K\right\} $ based on the eigen-analysis of the \textit{mode-wise sample covariance matrix}, referred to as initial estimator in the following.
-Third, we provide a one-step iterative algorithm for estimating the factor loadings matrices.
-Then, we provide the theoretical convergence rates and asymptotic distributions for the initial and the one-step iteration projection estimators of the loadings, and for the tensor of common factors.
-These indicate that the projection technique improves the estimation accuracy attributed to the increased signal-to-noise ratio.
-At last, an iterative procedure is also provided to estimate the factor numbers consistently.
+Third, we provide a one-step projection method for estimating the factor loadings matrices.
+Then, we provide the theoretical convergence rates and asymptotic distributions for the initial and the projection estimators of the loadings, and for the tensor of common factors.
+These indicate that the projection technique improves the estimation accuracy attributed to the increased signal-to-noise ratio due to the use of information about the factors contained in all modes.
+Last, an iterative procedure is also provided to estimate the factor numbers consistently.
 In an extensive numerical study our approaches are compared with the existing ones.